Published On: Mar 26 2012 02:09:46 PM EDTUpdated On: Mar 26 2015 02:00:00 AM EDT

 Trent Reznor was a rock god in the 1990s, with his group Nine Inch Nails releasing "Pretty Hate Machine" in 1989 and "The Downward Spiral" in 1994, which Rolling Stone ranked No. 200 on its list of the 500 greatest albums of all time.

 With Nine Inch Nails taking a few years off starting in 2009, Reznor focused on scoring films, including his work on David Fincher's "The Social Network," which won Reznor and musician Atticus Ross an Oscar in 2011.
-The duo also scored Fincher's adaptation of the film "The Girl with the Dragon Tattoo."
-He ended Nine Inch Nails' hiatus in 2013, releasing the band's eight studio album and launching a worldwide tour.
+The duo also reunited with Fincher to score "The Girl with the Dragon Tattoo" and "Gone Girl."
+He ended Nine Inch Nails' hiatus in 2013, releasing the band's eighth studio album, "Hesitation Marks," and launching a worldwide tour.

 Will Smith was one half of the rap duo DJ Jazzy Jeff & The Fresh Prince with hits such as 1991's "Summertime."
 Smith moved on to a solo music career and earned two Grammy awards for his 1997 album "Big Willie Style."

-Will Smith and wife Jada Pinkett Smith have three children.
-He's had a successful film career headlining films such as "I Am Legend" and "The Pursuit of Happyness."
+Will Smith and wife Jada Pinkett Smith have two children, Willow and Jaden, both of whom have followed their parents into Hollywood careers.
+He's had a successful film career headlining films such as "Men in Black," "I, Robot" and "I Am Legend," earning Academy Award nominations for his performances in "Ali" and "The Pursuit of Happyness."